 Platforms other than Google Docs often come with steep learning curves, compatibility issues, and expensive software costs — making it harder for a beginner or even intermediate to work with a piece of mind.
 As a professional sublimation artist with 5+ years of experience, even I rely a lot on Google Docs for my standard sublimation printing requirements.

-And even though I do use other high-end resources like Photoshop, Canva, and more, Google Docs continues to be my favorite.
+And even though I do use other high-end sublimation software like Photoshop, Canva, and more, Google Docs continues to be my favorite.

 Today, I shall help you make sense of Google Docs for sublimation in a way that became useful to me over time.
 By the end of this piece, you should have a comprehensive understanding of this cloud-based platform in regard to creating and editing impressive sublimation layouts.